SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 _everybody_, when they'd rather belive the vaccine is a plot by Bill Gates to implant a chip so the government can reprogram them by 5G?
 (Not an exaggeration!)

+Thanks, Republicans.
+If not for you, we could have been more or less over COVID-19 in the US.
+But now you're acting as though you _want_ a variant that'll make us do this all over again.
+Why?!

 ---

 ## Notes &amp; References